Data-driven Quantum Dynamical Embedding Method for Long-term Prediction on Near-term Quantum Computers: Results

 \subsection{Experimental demonstration on a superconducting quantum processor}

-As discussed in Sec.~\ref{sec:noisetype}, the realization of time series predictions is challenged by different typical errors.
+As previously discussed, the realization of time series predictions is challenged by different typical errors.
 Our approach addresses these compounded errors by focusing on the mitigation of gate and readout errors with LECL method.
 This focus is crucial for maintaining accuracy in our model, as the fixed circuit depth does not increase with the time series length, making gate and readout error mitigation paramount regardless of decoherence.

-Previous studies have developed error mitigation techniques to refine expectation values on quantum computers \cite{Temme2017,Endo2018,Kandala2019, Alistair2021, Strikis2021}.
-In this experimental demonstration on the Originq platform, we utilize a 2-qubit system for cosine-wave prediction.
-We leverage a learning-based error mitigation approach, integrated with learnable error-cancellation layer as described in Sec.~\ref{sec:noisetype}, considering only gate and readout errors.
-Different from the direct error model determination and probabilistic correction in \cite{Temme2017,Endo2018}, we aim to average errors within the encoding space, establishing a transformation between noiseless results and those obtained from near-term quantum computers.
+Previous studies have developed error mitigation techniques to refine expectation values on quantum computers~\cite{Temme2017,Endo2018,Kandala2019, Alistair2021, Strikis2021}.
+In this experimental demonstration on the Origin ``Wukong'' platform, we utilize a 2-qubit system for cosine-wave prediction.
+We leverage a learning-based error mitigation approach, integrated with learnable error-cancellation layer as previously described, considering only gate and readout errors.
+Different from the direct error model determination and probabilistic correction in~\cite{Temme2017,Endo2018}, we aim to average errors within the encoding space, establishing a transformation between noiseless results and those obtained from near-term quantum computers.
 This transformation is vital in error compensation during time series forecasting.

-To further elaborate, we consider executing quantum circuits with gridded inputs $m^i,x^i$ in the state space $m, x \in [-1,1]$.
-The discrepancy between the ideal outputs, $(m^*, x^*)=\QDM(m,x)$, and actual outputs from the quantum processor without LECL, $(\hat{m}, \hat{x})$, is quantified as $\epsilon_m=\hat{m}-m^*$ and $\epsilon_x=\hat{x}-x^*$.
+To further elaborate, we consider executing quantum circuits with grid inputs $m^i,x^i$ in the state space $m, x \in [-1,1]$.
+The discrepancy between the ideal outputs, $(m^*, x^*)=\QDE(m,x)$, and actual outputs from the quantum processor without LECL, $(\hat{m}, \hat{x})$, is quantified as $\epsilon_m=\hat{m}-m^*$ and $\epsilon_x=\hat{x}-x^*$.
 Subsequently, an LECL characterized by parameters $A$ and a bias vector $\mathbf{b}$ is applied to the experimental results within this state space.
-These parameters are optimized with Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm \cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970}, implemented in SCIPY \cite{SciPy2020}, and fixed for the time series generation.
-Utilizing these optimized parameters, we construct a $25$-step time sequence that aligns with a single period of cosine-wave.
+These parameters are optimized with Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm~\cite{Broyden1970,Fletcher1970,Goldfarb1970,Shanno1970}, implemented in SCIPY~\cite{SciPy2020}, and fixed for the time series generation.
+Utilizing these optimized parameters, we construct a $25$-step time sequence generated autoregressively to span a single period of the cosine wave: only the first input is provided, and the time sequence is uniquely determined by the first input.